bschreck/deep.sh/docs/intro.rst

         "Ever wonder why there isn't a Taco Shell?
 Because it is a corny idea.", "It is pronounced <i>コンシュ</i>",
         "The carcolh will catch you!",
-        "People xonshtantly mispronounce these things",
+        "People deepshtantly mispronounce these things",
         "WHAT...is your favorite shell?",
-        "Conches for the xonsh god!",
+        "Conches for the deepsh god!",
         "Python-powered, cross-platform, Unix-gazing shell",
         "Tab completion in Alderaan places",
         "This fix was trickier than expected",